andrewmcwatters/andrewmcwatters/README.md

 development consulting firm,
 and owner of Planimeter and Team Sandbox, two open-source game technology organizations.

-I help start businesses and help organizations make investments in software.
+I help start businesses and help organizations make new and continued investments in software.

 [Learn more →](https://www.andrewmcwatters.com)